machinalis/featureforge/docs/experimentation.rst

             train_and_evaluate_classifier,
             use_git_info_from_path='/path/to/my_repo/')

-For other Version Control systems, or any other things you may need, use the *extender* callback.
+For other version control systems, or any other things you may need, use the *extender* callback.

 Exploring the finished experiments